splanck/vlibc/README.md

 The library currently targets Linux but aims to run on other POSIX systems as well.
 BSD compatibility has been tested on FreeBSD, though some modules still rely on Linux-only system calls.
-Non-Linux builds may therefore require additional work.
+Portable helpers like `sysconf()` and `getpagesize()` ease porting, but non-Linux builds may still require additional work.

 ## Running Tests